Travel within Japan - Airport Arrival

 The JR Rapid Service (AKA Kanku-kaisoku), while the less convenient of the two Japan Rail train options, is the cheaper.
-It goes to Tennoji (43 min, 1,030 yen), and then follows the JR Osaka Loop Line to Osaka station (63 min from KIX) and finally Kyobashi (72 min, 1,160 yen).
+It goes to Tennoji Station (43 min, 1,030 yen), and then follows the JR Osaka Loop Line to Osaka Station City (63 min from KIX) and finally Kyobashi (72 min, 1,160 yen).
 Trains depart about every 20 minutes.
 Often standing room only.

 To get to the Shin-Osaka shinkansen (bullet train) station, you will have to change to the JR Kyoto line and go one stop north to JR Shin-Osaka station.

 The JR West Haruka limited express runs along the same tracks as the JR Rapid Service, but more quickly.
 It goes from KIX to

 Trains leave approximately every half hour.
 Certain trains may stops at additional stations, and some may go on to Maibara.